ogunasekara/PiCRT/README.md

 Use your android phone to cast youtube videos/twitch streams to a raspberry pi.

 Install PiCAST on the Raspberry Pi, replace the picast.js file with the one provided, and run picast_start.sh.
-Install the app, and from youtube or twitch, share to PiCRT app.
+Modify the app to reflect the ip of the Pi, install, and from youtube or twitch, share to PiCRT app.

 Requirements:
 VLC player